bugzilla/bugzilla/docs/en/rst/installation.rst

     bash# perl install-module.pl <modulename>

-.. tip:: Many people complain that Perl modules will not install for them.
+.. note:: Many people complain that Perl modules will not install for them.
 Most times, the error messages complain that they are missing a file in
    ``@INC``.